hckjck/django-mailto/README.md

 # django-mailto

-django-mailto is a simple reusable Django app which enables you to send, manage and queue the sending of templated and multilingual emails.
+django-mailto is a simple reusable Django app, which enables you to send, manage and queue the sending of templated and multilingual emails.

 Queueing is an optional feature, which will be enabled when [celery - Distributed Task Queue](https://github.com/celery/celery)